Get More Binoculars into More Kids' Hands

 If the funding exceeds what is required for the Initial Aim, surplus money will go towards a secondary aim of one or two mounted 80mm binoculars.

-- I do not charge a fee for outreach work that I do with youngsters, so I will not benefit financially from this initiative (although I will get increased satisfaction!).
+- I do not charge a fee for outreach work that I do with youngsters (although organisers/venues sometimes do), so I will not benefit financially from this initiative (although I will get increased satisfaction!).

 - In the event of my being unable to continue this outreach work due to ill health or any other reason, I undertake to donate the binoculars to an organisation, or organisations, that work with youngsters.